MaxNoragami/PR-lab2-ConcurrentHttpServer/README.md

 # Concurrent HTTP Server =(^.^)=

-## Introduction
+## Overview

-Hello World! =(^.^)=
 This lab builds upon **Lab 1’s HTTP Server**, extending it with **concurrency** and **thread-safety**.

-The goal was to make the server handle multiple connections **concurrently** instead of sequentially — allowing multiple clients to interact with the server at the same time.
+The goal was to make the server handle multiple connections **concurrently** instead of sequentially.

 Two main concepts guided this lab:
 - **Concurrency** (high-level / PLT definition): structuring a program as *independent parts* that can be executed without assuming sequential ordering.